Can You Evict a Tenant if You Sell Your House in Tacoma, WA?

 What is the importance of proper communication with tenants during a property sale?

 Proper communication ensures tenants are informed about the sale and reassured about their housing status.
-It prevents disputes and contributes to a smooth transition of property ownership by addressing tenant concerns and clarifying any changes.
+It prevents disputes and facilitates a smooth transition of property ownership by addressing tenant concerns and clarifying any necessary changes.

 How does the lease transfer process work during a property sale?